-- 3. allow the accumulation of the debt and interest as a charge against the land; - 4. may waiver part or all interest for a 12 months period (subject to annual review) whilst holding the charge against the property in circumstances where the applicant has basic or minimal assets and minimal income with no way of servicing the debt, or other special personal or family circumstances considered warranted by the Panel; and - 5. waive any part of the debt (this can include part or all of any interest).52
+- extend the period for repayment of the debt including interest, (this can include establishment of a personal repayment plan); - refer the applicant to other agencies for further financial assistance; - 3. allow the accumulation of the debt and interest as a charge against the land; - 4. may waiver part or all interest for a 12 months period (subject to annual review) whilst holding the charge against the property in circumstances where the applicant has basic or minimal assets and minimal income with no way of servicing the debt, or other special personal or family circumstances considered warranted by the Panel; and - 5. waive any part of the debt (this can include part or all of any interest).50